What are Custom Nodes?

 ComfyUI Native vs Wrapper

-You don't really need to remember this, but there are roughly two types of custom nodes.
+You don't need to remember much, but there are broadly two types of custom nodes.

 1. ComfyUI Native

-As mentioned in What is ComfyUI?, the true value of ComfyUI lies in its optimization, which allows AI models to run comfortably even on home PCs.
+As mentioned a little in What is ComfyUI?, the true value of ComfyUI lies in optimization that allows AI models to run comfortably even on home PCs.

-Custom nodes that utilize this core feature are called ComfyUI Native, and they can leverage ComfyUI's strengths.
+Custom nodes that utilize this core function are called ComfyUI native, and can utilize ComfyUI's strengths.

 2. Wrapper

-Nodes that wrap external code to run on ComfyUI.
+It is a node that wraps external code to run on ComfyUI.

-Of course, there are many technologies that can only be used with wrappers, and many of them perform their own optimization processing.
-While being deeply grateful to the developers, it is best to use them strictly as test operations.
+Of course, there are many technologies that can only be used with wrappers, and many implementations have their own optimization processing.
+While being deeply grateful to the developers, it is better to use it as a test operation.